mlava/imdb/README.md

 This extension allows you to search and import metadata for films or tv series from the IMDb.

+**New:**
+- get Ratings from IMDb, Rotten Tomatoes and Metacritic if they are available.

 You will need to get an API key from [omdbapi.com](http://www.omdbapi.com/apikey.aspx) and insert it in the Roam Depot configuration panel.

 You can trigger the extension via the Command Palette or via SmartBlocks using <%IMDB%>.